taranaahad5-hue/DS4002.CS3_SOTU_Case_Study/README.md

 **Optional**: If you disagree with any of the crisis classifications in the dataset, you may update the is_crisis or crisis_name columns in SOTU_data_final.csv before running the scripts.
 Rerunning the analysis with your own classifications is a great way to explore how definitional choices affect results.

-"Note: The dataset contains 231 rows spanning 1850–2025, but the analysis scripts filter to speeches from 1900 onward, resulting in a smaller subset for modeling."
+**Note:** The dataset contains 231 rows spanning 1850–2025, but the analysis scripts filter to speeches from 1900 onward, resulting in a smaller subset for modeling.

 ## Step 3: To run the exploratory data analysis script: